VLucet/BirdsDeclineCanada/README.md

 How to reproduce:

-1. Make sure you run R version 4.0.3 with renv enabled.
+1. Make sure you run R version 4.0.3 with renv installed.
 2. Clone this repository and open the R project.
-3. Read `scripts/1_import_clean` to see how to obtain the raw datasets.
-4. Run `scripts/1_import_clean`
-5. Knit the Rmd document.
+3. Knit the Rmd document.